vorple/vorple/README.md

 You should now see a bunch of browser windows pop up, load Vorple, and close soon after.
 The terminal where you ran `npm test` should show whether the tests pass or fail.

-`npm test` runs the tests using Firefox, `npm test:chrome` uses Chrome and `npm test:all` runs tests once for both browsers.
+`npm test` runs the tests using Firefox, `npm test:chrome` uses Chrome, `npm test:safari` uses Safari and `npm test:all` runs tests once with all browsers.
+To run tests in Safari, you need to enable WebDriver support [as per these instructions](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari#2957277).

 Hint: running the entire test set might take some time, so if you're working on only one feature you can temporarily skip other tests by changing `'./tests/specs/**/*.js'` near the start of the wdio.conf.js file to point to a specific test file.